tomdale/tomdale.net/posts/2017/adventures-in-microbenchmarking/adventures-in-microbenchmarking.md

 tight loop.
 But there was an important detail: inside of the loop, the string of code passed was the same every time!

-Someone on one of the browser teams noticed this and added a small change their implementation.
+Someone on one of the browser teams noticed this and made a small change to their implementation.
 Instead of parsing the string from scratch every time, it would cache the compiled JavaScript on the string itself.
 If you passed the same string to `eval()` a second time, it would skip the parse step entirely and